Employment Information Quick Links

 Social Security Numbers

-F-1 and J-1 students are eligible to apply for a Social Security Number up to 30 days before they start employment.
-An SSN number is required for I-9 purposes.
-Faculty or staff hiring a student must write the student an official offer letter which the student should take to ISSS to obtain a secondary letter.
+F-1 and J-1 students are eligible to apply for a Social Security Number (SSN) up to 30 days before they start authorized paid employment.
+A SSN number is required for I-9 purposes.
+The employer hiring a student must write the student an official offer letter which the student should take to ISSS to obtain a status letter.
 A sample offer letter for SSN purposes is available here.